 Since Phase Two was completed in 2020, COPFAS has protected close to 4,000 homes and business in the local area from future flooding.
-Working alongside our partners, Pell Frischmann is proud to have delivered a scheme that creates value aligned to our noble purpose and sustainable aspirations.
+Working alongside our partners, Pell Frischmann is proud to have delivered a scheme that creates value aligned with our noble purpose and sustainable aspirations.

 Pell Frischmann’s Head of Environmental Management & Sustainability, Mark Duquemin: